My Works

 • Now: Comprehensive testing, policy enforcement

-• Result: Confidence in production deployments
+• Result: Confidence in production deployments with full auditability

 Technical Skills Demonstrated